mikerr/attiny-soundbrick/README.md

 attiny-soundbrick
 =================

-A lego block that makes noises when moved or thrown
+Lego brick that makes sound effects when moved or thrown

 battery /
 attiny85 /